-The good news is that, for many cats, if properly managed, then the outlook is good with the potential for a long, active and happy life.
+The good news is that, for many pets, if properly managed, then the outlook is good with the potential for a long, active and happy life.

-The two key elements to managing a diabetic cat are.
+The two key elements to managing a diabetic pet. • Diet and Insulin

-- Diet - Insulin

 HOW CAN DIET HELP WITH DIABETES MELLITUS?